7 min read

 The IASB might take years to develop and implement a new standard - however, they are known to take example from the way successful businesses account for their investments, such as in the case of commodity broker-traders.
 Considering all possibilities early will enable CRYPTO20 to lead the way and give tokens serious credentials as alternative investment vehicles.

 CRYPTO20 seeks to be fully compliant with all relevant laws and regulations.
 This would mean that CRYPTO20 and the fund directors discharge their duties in accordance with laws and regulations of the Cayman Islands.
-One aspect of this would be to compile annual financial statements in accordance with IFRS - it should be noted that CRYPTO20 will be working closely with professional accountancy firms after the Initial Coin Offering (ICO) and continue to build a professional relationship to not only ensure compliance but also ensure that the operations are as transparent as possible through high quality financial reporting.
+One aspect of this would be to compile annual financial statements in accordance with IFRS - it should be noted that CRYPTO20 will be working closely with professional accountancy firms after the Token Sale and continue to build a professional relationship to not only ensure compliance but also ensure that the operations are as transparent as possible through high quality financial reporting.

 The analysis undertaken in our Public Reporting Requirements report concludes that the guidance offered by IAS 38: Intangible Assets would give the most true and fair reflection of the company’s financial position at year end.